 VMware is uniquely positioned to offer an unparalleled Network Slicing service.
 Working with customers to construct a Network Slicing architecture grounded in industry standards, with key integrations into VMware Telco Cloud and using automation from slice down to the infrastructure, VMware’s Network Slicing is designed with CSPs’ requirements top-of-mind.
 VMware, through its Telco Cloud Automation orchestrator, unifies its Network Slicing capabilities with other layers of Telco Cloud Automation (see Figure 5 below) and can, therefore, streamline the slice instantiation process and the configuration of underlying network resources.

 What’s more, VMware’s Telco Cloud Automation offers a single abstraction across all domains and clouds—a crucial value proposition for CSPs working with distributed, multi-cloud networks.
 Finally, VMware offers a robust multi-vendor ecosystem of network functions which can be extended to support Network Slicing.

 Benefits for CSPs

 Network Slicing addresses a pressing question for CSPs: how to provide the technological framework to support, enable and scale 5G-related use cases.
 CSPs seeking to empower their customers with use case-specific network slices will require an automated Network Slicing solution grounded in effective management and orchestration.
-Through VMware’s Project Lattice, CSPs will easily segment their networks, provision network resources on-demand and help their customers unlock additional revenues through new 5G use cases.
+Through Network Slicing for VMware Telco Cloud Automation, CSPs will easily segment their networks, provision network resources on-demand and help their customers unlock additional revenues through new 5G use cases.
 This is more than building a modern network; rather, it is creating the network of the possible.

 For additional information on